Suncor Sarnia refinery communications

 The Sarnia refinery has 12 monitoring locations across the site which have been approved by the MOECC for the purposes of the Benzene Technical Standard.
 The sampling equipment and methodology were derived during a collaborative project undertaken with the MOECC, Sarnia Environmental Association (SLEA), local stakeholders and five neighboring industries.
-For more information on this project and the air sampling methodology, please check out the Suncor Connections article: Piloting a new way to monitor air quality.

 Beginning in January 2018, the Sarnia refinery will be conducting air sampling every two weeks as required by the Benzene Technical Standard.
 Within 60 days of the sampling, the results will be posted to this website.
-A data summary of the first 10 months of the monitoring program can be found in the Suncor Connections article: Sarnia Refinery property line monitoring program in full swing.

 View of the monitoring locations: